You're here because you're interested in learning about the 5

 Did you know that people born on September 5

-We have calculated and figured out your birthday for the next 10 years.
-Prepare yourself to welcome your upcoming birthdays with your family and close friends.
-You will get many gifts from people who love and care about you.
-There are 363 days until your next birthday.
+We have calculated your birthday for the next 10 years.
+It's going to be a fun time to celebrate with family and friends.
+You'll get lots of gifts, too!
+There are 288 days until your next birthday.
 By then, you will be 24 years old.
-There have been 8403 days since the day you were born.
-If you slept for 8 hours each day since birth, you have slept for a total of 2801 days, which is equivalent to 7.67 years.
-You spent 33.35% of your life sleeping!
+There have been 8478 days since the day you were born.
+If you slept for 8 hours each day since birth, you have slept for a total of 2826 days, which is equivalent to 7.74 years.
+You spent 33.65% of your life sleeping!

 According to western astrology, the zodiac sign of people born on September 5